AshwinKatkar/BWMigration/exercises/1_CreateSalesOrder/README.md

   4. <b>Save</b> the form.<br>
   5. Go back to the process builder and add the order rejection notification form to the process.
 Select <b>Approval Form</b> and choose + option for the <b>Reject.</b> Choose <b>Forms</b> and select <b>Order Rejection Form.</b>
 <br><img src="./images/29.png"><br><br>
   6. Configure the order rejection form.
-In the General section configure in the <b>Subject</b> box:
+In the General section configure in the <b>Subject</b> box:<br>
   <ul>
       <li>Enter <b>Your Order</b> </li>
       <li>Select <b>Order Number</b> from the Order Processing Form</li>